harrisondnash/Election_Analysis/README.md

 This is to address the requested bulleted list:

-There is a bulleted list where each election outcome is addressed.
-(7 pt) Election Audit Summary

 - How many votes were cast in this congressional election?

     369,711 total votes were cast